Video Conference Unites Students on Three Continents

 “If feel like even though we are so far away … we are very similar in many ways,” Prettyman said.
 “When we were asked about the hardships, the South African school in Johannesburg said that one of the things they found was that there was an increase in teen pregnancies, and we find that in our schools too.
 So I found that interesting that we have some similar hardships.”

-She said even when the responses from South Africa and Taiwan simply reaffirmed her assumptions, it was nice to hear it directly from them, rather than for another source.
+She said even when the responses from South Africa and Taiwan simply reaffirmed her assumptions, it was nice to hear it directly from them, rather than from another source.